NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

 `<xsl:template match="(persName | placeName | orgName)">`

 Changing the element names will apply the tokenization transformation to the contents of the element in question.
 This tokenizer was developed for `<persName>` and `<placeName>` contents.
-So, if you are going to use on other elements, it is a good idea to look at the content in those elements to see if there are additional special characters that need to be regularized or replaced (see below).
+So, if you are going to use it on other elements, it is a good idea to look at the contents of those elements to see if there are additional special characters that need to be regularized or replaced (see below).
 This can be done with the [WWP Counting Robot](https://github.com/NEU-DSG/wwp-public-code-share/tree/master/counting_robot) or a simple XPath for the element across the corpus.

 ## Declaring Additional Variables